 2. During their senior year all physics majors must take Physics 492 - Research.
 In this course students work individually under the supervision of a physics faculty member and perform research in an area selected by mutual agreement.
 At the conclusion of the course, students present their research in a lecture attended by the departmental faculty.
 They also submit a written research report.
-Although Physics 492 has been a featured course in the physics major for some time, results have not been used for program assessment.
-Evaluation of student products for programmatic purposes is in the developmental phase.
-AY 16-17 saw junior student presentations incorporated into the first junior level course, Phys 323, and evaluations done by the chair and faculty member with some other physics staff present.
-During AY17-18, if staffing allows, physics faculty will create a rubric for evaluating the students' presentations and final written reports for the purpose of program assessment.
 A panel of faculty members will attend the students' final lecture and review the students' final written reports.
 A summary of the panel's review will be used to assess student learning outcomes 3 and 4.
 Criterion: Ninety percent of CSU - Pueblo physics majors will score at least satisfactorily according to the rubrics for evaluating student independent research, oral presentations and written reports.
 This assessment will be performed on odd-year spring semesters, or whenever we have a graduate that completes this in activity in their senior year.